-The TLGFA allows national or provincial government to give roles to traditional leaders or traditional councils in section 20.
+The Framework Act allows national or provincial government to give roles to traditional leaders or traditional councils in section 20.
 This resulted in laws based on rigid colonial and apartheid understandings of customary law being introduced in Parliament, such as the Communal Land Rights Act 11 of 2004 (CLRA) and Traditional Courts Bill (TCB).
 Government has been unable to implement these laws because people opposed them in court, Parliament and in the media.

-TAB also allows roles to be given to traditional leaders and councils (clause 25), but gives government departments even more scope than in the TLGFA to do so.
-TAB does not provide guidelines on what roles can be given or how this should be done.
-Instead, TAB says roles can be given to traditional structures within any of government's functions and it is up to a government department to decide the process.
-There is the possibility that roles could be given through opaque administrative decisions as opposed to public laws like the CLRA and TCB.
+The TKLB also allows roles to be given to traditional leaders and councils (clause 25), but gives government departments even more scope than in the Framework Act to do so.
+The TKLB does not provide guidelines on what roles can be given or how this should be done.
+Instead, the TKLB says roles can be given to traditional structures that deal with any of government's functions (for example, health, housing, agriculture and education), and it is up to a government department to decide the process.
+There is the possibility that roles could be given through opaque administrative decisions - called 'delegations' - as opposed to public laws like the CLRA and TCB.
 This would be very difficult for people to challenge and could result in different traditional leaders having different roles across the country at the discretion of departments.
-TAB also does not make it clear what the relationship will be between elected local government and traditional structures if these roles are given to them.
+The TKLB also does not make it clear what the relationship will be between elected local government and traditional structures if these roles are given to them.

 This is questionable in light of the Constitutional Court's finding in 1996 that the Constitution does not provide traditional structures with governmental powers and functions.
 The Constitution also says that traditional leadership can only be recognised as it exists in customary law and always remains subject to the Constitution.
-Insofar as TAB attempts to give some of government's powers and functions to traditional leaders and councils, then it is a dangerous and unconstitutional proposal.
+If the TKLB is an attempt to give some of government's powers and functions to traditional leaders and councils, then it is a dangerous and unconstitutional proposal.
 It could have the effect of creating a fourth tier of government, despite the Constitution's provision for only three tiers.